markosamuli/macos-machine/README.md

 ### Google Cloud Platform

-[Google Cloud SDK] installed from the archive file under user home directory.
+[Google Cloud SDK][cloud-sdk] installed from the archive file under user home directory.
 You shouldn't try to install a global version with these playbooks.